AdaCore/spark2014/docs/ug/gnatprove.rst

 The goal was to prove absence of runtime errors on the most critical code parts of the drone's firmware.
-The techniques used to achieve this aim were presented in a post on the AdaCore Blog : http://blog.adacore.com/how-to-prevent-drone-crashes-using-spark
+The techniques used to achieve this aim were presented in a post on the AdaCore Blog: http://blog.adacore.com/how-to-prevent-drone-crashes-using-spark

 Data dependency contracts are given for most subprograms, specially in the